 Look for a machine that is similar to a treadmill in the Arc Trainer.
 This machine allows you to glide back and forth rather than stomp away like a treadmill does.
 Simulate running on the machine and keep your hips straight as you move back and forth.
 One neat thing about this machine?
 You won’t have to keep wiping off sweat as you work out!

 Lifting weights delivers firm muscles and can build additional muscle tissue when done appropriately.
 Ultimately, this helps you burn fat and get in better shape.
 A machine to use for both beginners and experienced gym visitors is the Lat Pull-Down machine.
 This machine targets your biceps and can help firm up your arms.
 To operate the Lat Pull-Down, grip the bar with your hands on each side.
 Keep your arms straight as you pull the bar toward your chest.
 Hold the position for one count and return it to the starting position.
 This is one rep. Complete 24 reps across three separate sets of eight.

 Another weight machine worth your time is the Pec Deck.
 Sit snugly against the chair and squeeze your arms and elbows together so that the grip bars move closer to each other.
 Press with your elbows.
 Return to the starting position for one rep. Start off with a total of 20 reps in two separate sets.

 When working with weights, use a weight that you are comfortable with to prevent you from dropping them – as this can obviously injure yourself or someone around you.
 Some beginners also like to use handheld weights instead of machines.
+As you start working out more and building more strength and muscle mass, up the number of reps along with using heavier weights.
 Be sure that you return these and any other equipment that you use to the original place to be respectful to the other gym visitors.
 Being considerate and respectful can help you develop a good reputation at the gym and may even lead to new social relationships.